Mysvac/cpp-jsonlib/docs/zh/Json/pop_back.md

 bool pop_back() noexcept;
 ```

-If the internal data type is `Array` and it contains elements, remove the last element and return `true`.
+If the internal data type is `Arr` and it contains elements, remove the last element and return `true`.
 If the type does not match or the array is empty, return `false` (no exception will be thrown).

 ## Exceptions